 Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a compensation committee of our board of directors.
 The members of our compensation committee will be Messrs.
-Calcano, Donaldson and .
+Calcano, Donaldson and Smith.
 We will adopt a compensation committee charter, which will detail the principal functions of the compensation committee, including:

-- reviewing and approving on an annual basis the corporate goals and objectives relevant to our cochief executive officers' compensation, evaluating our co-chief executive officers' performance in light of such goals and objectives and determining and approving the remuneration (if any) of our co-chief executive officers based on such evaluation; - reviewing and approving the compensation of all of our other Section 16 executive officers; - reviewing our executive compensation policies and plans; - implementing and administering our incentive compensation equity-based remuneration plans; - assisting management in complying with our proxy statement and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our executive officers and employees; - · producing a report on executive compensation to be included in our annual proxy statement; and - · reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.
+- reviewing and approving on an annual basis the corporate goals and objectives relevant to our chief executive officer's compensation, evaluating our chief executive officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our chief executive officer based on such evaluation; - reviewing and approving the compensation of all of our other Section 16 executive officers; - reviewing our executive compensation policies and plans; - implementing and administering our incentive compensation equity-based remuneration plans; - assisting management in complying with our proxy statement and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our executive officers and employees; - producing a report on executive compensation to be included in our annual proxy statement; and - reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.